-- 4.2 A way of showing compliance with bye-law 17B would be to produce information following the guidance in CIBSE TM 31 Building log book toolkit.
+4.2 A way of showing compliance with bye-law 17E would be to produce information following the guidance in CIBSE TM 31 Building log book toolkit.
 The information should be presented in templates as or similar to those in TM 31.
 The information could draw on or refer to information available as part of other documentation, such as the Operation and Maintenance Manuals and the Health and Safety file required by the Social Security Department's approved Code of Practice 11.
+(ACoP11).

-(ACOP11). - 4.3 The data used to calculate the TER and the BER should be included with the log book.
+4.3 The data used to calculate the TER and the BER should be included with the log book.

-NOTE: It would also be sensible to retain an electronic copy of the TER/BER input file for the energy calculation to facilitate any future analysis that may be required by the owner when altering or improving the building.
+It would also be sensible to retain an electronic copy of the TER/BER input file for the energy calculation to facilitate any future analysis that may be required by the owner when altering or improving the building.

-MODEL DESIGNS
+Section 5: Model Designs

-- 5.1 The TER is based on a building of the same size and shape as the actual building, constructed to a reference building specification.
+5.1 The TER is based on a building of the same size and shape as the actual building, constructed to a reference building specification based on the England 2013 NCM Modelling Guide.
 If the actual building is constructed entirely to this specification it will meet the TER and therefore pass Criterion 1.
-Table 5 provides a summary of the reference building specifications for each category of building. - 5.2 It should be noted, however, that the reference building specifications are not prescriptive and may not be the most economic specification in every case.
-Designers are free to explore the most economic specification to meeting the TER in each case, provided that this specification meets all other provisions within this technical guidance document, in particular the limiting fabric parameters in Table 1. - 5.3 Some builders may prefer to adopt model design packages rather than to engage in design for themselves.
+Table 5 provides a summary of the reference building specifications for each category of building.
+Further detail can be found in the NCM Modelling Guide.

+5.2 It should be noted, however, that the reference building specifications are not prescriptive and may not be the most economic specification in every case.
+Designers are free to explore the most economic specification to meeting the TER in each case, provided that this specification meets all other provisions within this technical guidance document, in particular the limiting fabric parameters in Table 3.

+5.3 Some builders may prefer to adopt model design packages rather than to engage in design for themselves.
 Such model packages of fabric U-values, boiler seasonal efficiencies, window opening allowances etc should, if suitably robust, help the builder achieve compliance.
-The construction industry may develop model designs for this purpose. - 5.4 It will still be necessary to demonstrate compliance in the particular case by going through the procedures described in paragraphs 2.2 to 2.12.
+The construction industry may develop model designs for this purpose.

+5.4 It will still be necessary to demonstrate compliance in the particular case by going through the procedures described in paragraphs 2.2 to 2.12.

+5.5 The compliance software iSBEM which has been approved for the purpose of calculating the TER uses modified versions of Tables 7, 8 and 26 of England's NCM Modelling Guide.
+In the event that the iSBEM compliance software is considered unsuitable for a particular project the Department should be contacted for advice.

+5.6 Modifications made to Tables 7, 8 and 26 of the NCM Modelling Guide are shown in Appendix G.

+Table 5 Reference Building Specification